hernorusso/techport-app/README.md

 `REACT_APP_API_KEY=[your_API_key] yarn start`

-The NASA API is queried with the provided API key once to get the project list.
+The NASA API is queried with the provided API key once to get the project list.</br>
 Then, each page request done in the app (by clicking the `See More` button) will fire 25 requests in parallel to get projects detailed information (the first 25 projects do not require any other action than just start the app and open the browser).